squid-cache/squid-cache.github.io/MergeProcedure.rst

 If a follow up change (bugfix etc) is committed related to an earlier change please refer to the subject (first line) of the previous change in the commit message.

-If you suspect that there will be a series of incremental commits relating to a specific feature or reorganisation then make the subject line easy to connect together by starting the title line with a short featurename:  (i.e. "rproxy: header fixes")
+If you suspect that there will be a series of incremental commits relating to a specific feature or reorganization then make the subject line easy to connect together by starting the title line with a short feature name:  (i.e. "rproxy: header fixes")

 Add to the above the parts of the Squid-3 procedure you think makes sense.
 Use of common sense is the main rule of conduct.